-- If an object is thrown vertically upward, then in above equations of motion a is replaced by (-q). - Velocity-Time Graph For accelerating or decelerating body the graph will be a straight line inclined to time axis and velocity axis. - Graph between position (distanc(e)-time for an accelerating or decelerating body is always a parabola. - Acceleration-time graph for uniformly accelerating body is a line parallel to time axis. - In case of uniform accelerated, the graph between position and velocity is always parabola. - In case of uniformly accelerated motion, the graph between • velocity and time is always a straight line. - Slope of displacement-time graph gives velocity and slope • of velocity-time graph gives acceleration.
+- If any body is falling freely under gravity, then a is replaced by g in above equations. - If an object is thrown vertically upward, then in above equations of motion a is replaced by (-q). - Velocity-Time Graph For accelerating or decelerating body the graph will be a straight line inclined to time axis and velocity axis. - Graph between position (distanc(e)-time for an accelerating or decelerating body is always a parabola. - Acceleration-time graph for uniformly accelerating body is a line parallel to time axis. - In case of uniform accelerated, the graph between position and velocity is always parabola. - In case of uniformly accelerated motion, the graph between • velocity and time is always a straight line. - Slope of displacement-time graph gives velocity and slope • of velocity-time graph gives acceleration.